-When the Company short-term borrowings acts as a lessor, it determines at lease commencement whether each lease is a finance lease or an operating lease.
-To classify each lease, the Company short-term borrowings makes an overall assessment of whether the lease transfers to the lessee substantially all of the risks and rewards of ownership incidental to ownership of the underlying asset.
+When the Company acts as a lessor, it determines at lease commencement whether each lease is a finance lease or an operating lease.
+To classify each lease, the Company makes an overall assessment of whether the lease transfers to the lessee substantially all of the risks and rewards of ownership incidental to ownership of the underlying asset.
 If this is the case, then the lease is a finance lease; if not, then the lease is an operating lease.
-As part of this assessment, the Company short-term borrowings considers certain indicators such as whether the lease is for the major part of the economic life of the asset.
+As part of this assessment, the Company considers certain indicators such as whether the lease is for the major part of the economic life of the asset.

-The Company short-term borrowings recognizes lease payments received under operating leases as income on a straight-line basis over the lease term as part of 'rental income'.
+The Company recognizes lease payments received under operating leases as income on a straight-line basis over the lease term as part of 'rental income'.